 EVELYN GOULD, PHD BCBA-D

 Evelyn Gould is a Licensed Psychologist and Behavior Analyst who has been working with families for almost two decades.
 She is passionate about taking an individualized approach to supporting children and young people, and empowering parents using evidence based approaches, such as Acceptance and Commitment Therapy (ACT).
 Evelyn worked with Dr Coyne, at the McLean Child and Adolescent OCD Institute (OCDI Jr.), where she trained and specialized in working with young people struggling with treatment refractory OCD and related disorders.
 She also brings extensive experience in supporting families of children with ASD, ADHD, and other behavioral health challenges, across a wide variety of settings.
 Evelyn has published numerous peer-reviewed articles and chapters on assessment and treatment for children with ASD, ACT, and parent training.
-She is a Clinical Associate at McLean Hospital (Division of Child and Adolescent Psychiatry), and Research Associate at Harvard Medical School.
+She is a Clinical Associate at McLean Hospital (Division of Child and Adolescent Psychiatry), and Research Associate in Psychiatry at Harvard Medical School.
 Her work reflects personal and professional values of authenticity, compassion, social justice, and cultural humility.
 Evelyn has published numerous peer-reviewed articles and chapters on assessment and treatment, and frequently presents around the globe at professional conferences and other events.